STAY TUNED

 Domestic regulations stipulate that the issue of exercising parental rights must be solved within the marital dispute.
 Consequently, the jurisdiction of the court for the divorce also extends to this segment of family relations, since the exercise of the parental right is an accessory decision along with the decision to divorce (the issue of exercising parental rights must be resolved in the divorce proceedings).

 Serbia is a signatory to the Hague Convention[1], which closely regulates the relations between parents and children.
 This Convention provides for the jurisdiction of the court and the applicable law for the relations between parents and children in the country of the child’s habitual residence.
 This rule can only be waived if that is in the best interests of the child, and the competent court decides on the best interests of the child in each particular case.
-In addition, only the court of the child’s habitual residence can waive jurisdiction, either by being asked from another court to transfer jurisdiction, or the transfer of jurisdiction to another court could be the court’s sole decision, believing that this is in the best interest of the child.
+In addition, only the court of the child’s habitual residence can waive jurisdiction, either by being asked by another court to transfer jurisdiction or the transfer of jurisdiction to another court could be the court’s sole decision, believing that this is in the best interest of the child.
 At that point will the court that is not competent be left to decide on the relationship between parents and children, provided that the court with the assigned jurisdiction has a significant relationship with the child (the court in charge of parents’ divorce, the court of the country of nationality or the court of the previous habitual residence of the child).
 It should be noted that for the purposes of this Convention, a child is considered a person under the age of 18.

 The Convention provides for the application of the law of the country where the court is located and in the event of a transfer of jurisdiction, the law of the country which decides on the relationship of parents and children will also apply (the law of the country with the assigned jurisdiction is applied).
 This rule may be waived in cases the law of the decision-making court differs substantially from the law and the public order of the country of the habitual residence of the child.
 In that case, the problem of recognition and execution of such a decision could arise in the country of the child’s habitual residence.